China labor arbitrators rule against injured Foxconn worker

 “As we have reassured the family in the past, the place of Mr. Zhang’s employment has no impact on the level of support that our company will be providing Mr. Zhang and his family during his current rehabilitation or as part of any long-term care.”

-Since the case came to light, the company has stated that the government said that Zhang can have his disability assessment conducted in Shenzhen.
+Since the case came to light, the company has said that Zhang can have his disability assessment conducted in Shenzhen.

 Doctors removed half Zhang’s brain to keep him alive and he remains in hospital under close observation, unable to speak or walk properly.

-His case has raised fresh questions over the labor practices of Foxconn, one of the biggest and most high-profile private employers in China, after a series of suicides among its workforce of about 1.5 million and recent labor unrest.
+His case has raised fresh questions over the labour practices of Foxconn, one of the biggest and most high-profile private employers in China, after a series of suicides among its workforce of about 1.5 million and recent labour unrest.

-(This story corrects the story filed on December 7 to clarify in the fifth paragraph the company’s policy on wages of engineers and in the tenth paragraph to say that the government decides where assessment takes place)